• About

 2. Kalanchoe

-This low-maintenance house plant can be found in shades or red, pink yellow, and white.
+This low-maintenance house plant can be found in shades of red, pink yellow, and white.
 The leaves are thick and waxy as this is a succulent.
-It prefers bright indirect light and requires very little watering.

 If you don’t get much indoor light, then the plant will start to look leggy.